-Results from engagement process
+Results from the engagement process

-The changes to the engagement process resulted in widespread understanding among customer advocacy groups of why tariff reform was required, support for the majority of tariff elements and a mutual acceptance that there was agreement to disagree.
+The changes to the engagement process resulted in widespread understanding among customer advocacy groups of why tariff reform was required, support for the majority of tariff elements and mutual acceptance that there was an agreement to disagree.

 The benefits for the internal subject matter experts were:

 - The development of tariffs that addressed the needs of customers.